data-provider/core/README.md

 ## Overview

-This package provides a Data Provider origin for handling memory objects.
+This package provides a Data Provider for handling memory objects.

 * __Data Provider queries__ based on object keys.
 * __Reactivity__ to CRUD actions.
 When a "create", "update" or "delete" method is called over an instance, the cache clean events are dispatched.